 Howlett (2009) explained that policy is an effort to influence the system to achieve the desired goals.
 These efforts and actions are strategic, namely long-term and comprehensive.
 Meanwhile, Sururi (2016) explained in more detail that public policy is a product that can fight for the people's interests and always involves the people who are also the target group.
 The policy is directed at people's interests and falls into the hands of the government in the decision-making process.
 The government has the right to determine whether or not the policy needs to be implemented.
-According to him, as stated by Nugroho (2018), whatever governments choose to do or not do is what Governments do, why they do it, and what difference it makes.
-Public policy is an effort to understand and interpret what the government does or does not do in response to existing problems, as well as what causes or influences it and what effects and impacts will occur from the public policy (Birkland, 2015; Dye, 2013; Gerston, 2014).
+According to him, as stated by Nugroho (2018), whatever governments choose to do or not do is what Government does or does not do in response to existing problems, as well as what causes or influences it and what effects and impacts will occur from the public policy (Birkland, 2015; Dye, 2013; Gerston, 2014).